iqrasarwar/MobileComputing_GithubTutorial/README.md

 - How To SetUp Account
 - GiHub Plans
 - GitHub Repostries
--* Create A New Repostiry
+-    Create A New Repostiry
+-    QuickSetup
+-     Creating a New File
+-     Upload an existing file
+-    Git
+-    Git vs GitHub
+-    Git SetUp(Download & Configure)